jfrog/jfrog-github-app/README.md

-# Welcome to the JFrog GitHub App!
+# Welcome to the JFrog GitHub App 🐸

 The **JFrog GitHub App** simplifies the process of integrating **Frogbot** into your organization's repositories.
 Follow the steps below to get started: